AlignmentResearch/learned-planner/README.md

 ## Reproducing paper results

-The paper results can be reproduced using the `behavior_analysis.py` script:
+The behavioral results from the paper can be reproduced using the `behavior_analysis.py` script:

 ```bash
 python plot/behavior_analysis.py
 ```

-This script will generate the plots in the `plots` directory.
+The script uses CPU or GPU depending on the type of JAX library installed.
+See the installation section for more details.
+This script will generate the plots in the `{output_base_path}/{model_name}/plots` directory.

 The A* solutions for the [Boxoban levels](https://github.com/google-deepmind/boxoban-levels) can be found [here](https://huggingface.co/datasets/AlignmentResearch/boxoban-astar-solutions).